 In essence, it was a lightly armored, mobile office from which to do the job of fighting a war.

 Now, it looked more like a soda can that had been burnt in a fire.
-The top was gone, and I was able to see the machine gun had indeed melted.
-The inside was nothing but charred metal.
-Firefighting foam surrounded it in a pink puddle.
+The top was melted off, and I was able to see the machine gun had indeed melted into a rough V shape.
+The plastic parts of the weapon had burnt off completely.
+The inside of the APC was nothing but charred metal.
+Any cloth and rubber was gone, having been consumed in the fire.
+Firefighting foam surrounded the track in a pink puddle.

 “They were hit with a Sabot round,” the Major explained.
 “Thank God it went low.”